=============================================================================

 # legacy class to warn user about name change

-[docs]def nbody_decay(mass_top: float, masses: list, top_name: str = "", names: list = None): """Shortcut to build an n-body decay of a GenParticle.
-If the particle names are not given, the top particle is called 'top' and the children 'p_{i}', where i corresponds to their position in the `masses` sequence.
-Arguments: mass_top (tensor, list): Mass of the top particle.
-Can be a list of 4-vectors. masses (list): Masses of the child particles. name_top (str, optional): Name of the top particle.
+[docs] def nbody_decay(mass_top: float, masses: list, top_name: str = "", names: list = None): """Shortcut to build an n-body decay of a GenParticle.
+If the particle names are not given, the top particle is called 'top' and the children 'p_{i}', where i corresponds to their position in the ``masses`` sequence.
+Args: mass_top (tensor, list): Mass of the top particle.
+Can be a list of 4-vectors. masses (list): Masses of the child particles. top_name (str, optional): Name of the top particle.
 If not given, the top particle is named top. names (list, optional): Names of the child particles.
-If not given, they are build as 'p_{i}', where i is given by their ordering in the `masses` list.
-Return: `GenParticle`: Particle decay.
-Raise: ValueError: If the length of `masses` and `names` doesn't match. """ if not top_name: top_name = "top" if not names: names = [f"p_{num}" for num in range(len(masses))] if len(names) != len(masses): raise ValueError("Mismatch in length between children masses and their names.") return GenParticle(top_name, mass_top).set_children( *(GenParticle(names[num], mass=mass) for num, mass in enumerate(masses)) )
+If not given, they are build as 'p_{i}', where i is given by their ordering in the ``masses`` list.
+Returns: ``GenParticle``: Particle decay.
+Raises: ValueError: If the length of ``masses`` and ``names`` doesn't match. """ if not top_name: top_name = "top" if not names: names = [f"p_{num}" for num in range(len(masses))] if len(names) != len(masses): raise ValueError("Mismatch in length between children masses and their names.") return GenParticle(top_name, mass=mass_top).set_children( *(GenParticle(names[num], mass=mass) for num, mass in enumerate(masses)) )